Updates

 If you have any questions please do not hesitate to contact your Club Safeguarding Officer, any concerns or incidents should be reported to the Club SO immediately.

-If you cannot contact your Club WO, please contact the Middlesex County Safeguarding Officer at safeguarding@middlesexccc.com or safeguarding number 02036 409772.
+If you cannot contact your Club SO, please contact the Middlesex County Safeguarding Officer at safeguarding@middlesexccc.com or safeguarding number 07561 853999.

-We are delighted to announce that Ken Palmer has been appointed to the role of Middlesex Cricket County Safeguarding Officer with immediate effect.
+We are delighted to announce that Amber Wright has been appointed to the role of Middlesex Cricket County Safeguarding Officer with immediate effect.

-Please direct any safeguarding queries or concerns to Ken on 02036 409772 or by email at safeguarding@middlesexccc.com
+Please direct any safeguarding queries or concerns to Amber on 07561 853999 or by email at safeguarding@middlesexccc.com

 ACT EARLY